-Jonathan Gulliver - Associate Commissioner - Term expires 2020
+Jonathan Gulliver - Chairman - Term expires 2020

 Jonathan Gulliver has served the LSDC as the District Administrator since 1999 and was elected in 2018 to fill the remainder of a three year term vacated by a resignation.
 Mr. Gulliver is a longtime resident of the District and a Civil Engineer.

 Robert Lidstone - Clerk - Term expires 2021

 Robert Lidstone was first elected in 1999 to a three year term.
 Mr Lidstone has been a primary proponent of the LSDC’s planning efforts spearheading the initiative to develop a Comprehensive Wastewater Management Plan.

 Albert Narbonne - Chairman - Term expires 2022